bemcho/microservice-poc/README.md

 # Intoduction

 This is a very early PoC implementation of a microservice architecture.
-Currently under construction.

-In *this moment* it consist of:
+In *this moment* it is an active project and consist of:

 * API Gateway Service - uses Spring Cloud Netflix - Zuul Proxy.
 Routes API calls, load balancer, circuit breaker, avoids CORS issues.
-Later will be enhanced. [http://localhost:8080/](http://localhost:8080)
 * registry service - uses Spring Cloud Netflix - Eureka.
-Runs at [http://localhost:5051/](http://localhost:5051).
-Visible only internally.
+Visible only internally and not via the gateway.
 * product service - a spring boot app exposing REST API.
-Runs at [http://localhost:5000/](http://localhost:5000).
+Operates as a resource server communicating with the `uaa-service`.
 * uaa service - authentication server and user management.
-Runs at [http://localhost:5060/](http://localhost:5060).

 The project is organized in a gradle multi module project.